junseonghwan/PhylExAnalysis/README.md

 The single cell data contains 4 columns: `ID`, `Cell`, `a`, `d`.
 The `ID` column corresponds to the `ID` column in the bulk data file.
 The `Cell` column identifies the cell name/ID.
 The column `a` is the number of reads mapping to the reference allele at `ID` for cell `Cell` and `d` is the total number of reads mapping to the loci identified by `ID`.

 Finally, there is a file containing the hyperparameters to be used in the inference.
-This file can be generated usign We recommend to auto-generate this file using the scripts provided (see the subsequent sections for the details).
+We recommend to auto-generate this file using the scripts provided (see the subsequent sections for details).

 Example data files accepted by PhylEx are provided in `data/`.
 See for example, `data/HGSOC_bulk.txt`, `data/HGSOC_sc.txt`, and `data/HGSOC_sc_hp.txt`.